 The priapean colon has somewhat disreputable associations, as one would expect from its name (cf. Catullus 17), so it comes as a surprise to realise that it is the metre of the opening line of Pindar’s 1st Olympian Ode.
-I once got a class of non-Greekers to read the line using a phonetic nonsense transcription in English words as follows: ‘A wrist on, menu door, a deck, Roussos – aye, Tom — anon, pure’.
+I once got a class of non-Greekers to read the line using a phonetic nonsense transcription in English words (with the momentary irruption of singer Demis Roussos) as follows: ‘A wrist on, menu door, a deck, Roussos – aye, Tom — anon, pure’.

 7. Hagesichorean (hag)

 Hāgēsichorā – men out her: x − ∪ ∪ − ∪ − − hag

 The secret is out about her!

 (Diomēdean aims to match it: ∪ ∪ − ∪ ∪ − ∪ − −